Table of Contents

 4. Christmas

 Although there is no chance for a white Christmas in Malaysia, the festive spirit is still very much alive.
 It is embraced by Malaysians of various faiths, with gift exchanges among friends and work colleagues.
-Shopping malls and public spaces are transformed with dazzling decorations, twinkling lights, and elaborately decorated Christmas trees.
+Shopping malls and public spaces are transformed with snowy decorations, twinkling lights, and elaborately decorated Christmas trees.

 5. Eid-ul-Adha (Hari Raya Aidiladha)